OmarJabri7/Cycle_Buddy/README.md

 <!-- Contributing -->

 ## Contributing
-This is an open source project, therefore, just fork it and build up the project according to the README.md in every document.
+This is an open-source project, therefore, just fork it and build up the project according to the README.md in every document.
 <br><br><br />